 Elizabeth Volpé Bligh

 Ms. Volpé’s career includes concerto performances with the VSO and other orchestras, chamber music concerts, movie soundtracks and recordings.
 She is featured in The Greater Vancouver Album, a collection of works by Michael Conway Baker, and performed the Harp Concerto that he wrote for her with the VSO.
-It was recorded by CBC and can be listened to on Michael Conway Baker’s web site.
+It was recorded by CBC.
 She premiered a commissioned piece by Scott Good, Sonata for harp and strings at the World Harp Congress in Sydney, Australia in 2014, and repeated the performance with the VSO.